-Redborne Upper School is a School Direct Lead School, and is now a National Teaching School.
+Redborne Upper School is a School Direct Lead School.
 We are able to offer the right candidates a very local opportunity to train to teach via our School Direct courses which we offer in partnership with the University of Bedfordshire.
 The courses are based on the skills schools are looking for in a newly qualified teacher (NQT) and last for one year resulting in qualified teacher status (QTS) , the award of a postgraduate certificate in education (PGCE) and 60 Master’s-level credits.

-We have a well-established programme for those training to teach in secondary schools and from September 2020 we also have a programme in place for those who wish to train to teach in the primary phase with placements offered in our own pyramid of schools in Flitwick, Ampthill and Maulden.
+We have a well-established programme for those training to teach in secondary schools and we also have a programme in place for those who wish to train to teach in the primary phase with placements offered in our own pyramid of schools in Flitwick, Ampthill and Maulden.

 - General Primary